 Skin – sweat:

-We lose water through our sweat, and this becomes more evident when we are doing some increased activity like training.
+We lose water through our sweat, which becomes more evident when we do an increased activity like training.
 It is the cooling mechanism of the body.

-Some small levels of water will be lost through water droplets in the air we exhale.
+Some small water levels will be lost through water droplets in the air we exhale.

-This is the last major way we excrete water, and it is a small amount usually.
+This is the last major way we excrete water, usually a small amount.

 Hypohydration / Dehydration effects on Performance and Health